indigo-sword/project-octopus/README.md

 #### Contributors

 - **Daniel Carvalho**: Huge shoutout to Daniel "Desenhos" Carvalho for the amazing art he has been doing for the game.
 He created a lot of assets you will be seeing in the game, as well as the game's logo.
 Thanks, Daniel!
+- **Anna Kelley**: Thanks for Anna "ack" Kelley for contributing with API endpoints about allowing a user to change his / her username.
+- **Alexandre Tagava**: Thanks for Alexandre "Alex" Tagava for contributing with music for the game.

 #### License